Amit2825/ecomart/README.md

 # Azure Services Used
 1. Azure Virtual Machine service (To create and host the website online)
-2. Azure AI Service (An ai service(chatbot) integrated into the website)
+2. Azure AI Language Service (An AI service(chatbot) integrated into the website)
 3. Azure Monitor Alerts Service (Alerts notify you of conditions and can take corrective action)
 4. Azure Recovery Services vaults (To create a Backup of our Web App)